 Consider another key text which supports the view that the ten tribes are intimately associated with the church.
 Recall that God made a covenant with Abraham:

-And in you all the families of the earth shall be blessed (Gen 12.3)
+And in you all the families (nations) of the earth shall be blessed (Gen 12.3)

-It is generally accepted by the church that this is a reference to the reconciliation of man to God through the sacrificial death and resurrection of God’s Son, Jesus (the lion of Judah).
+Spiritual Blessings: Clearly, many of these material blessings are courtesy of the Jews (the tribe of Judah).
+What about the other descendants of Abraham, the other tribes?
+How have they blessed the nations?
+It is generally accepted by the church that the primary meaning of Genesis 12.3 is spiritual; it is an early reference to the reconciliation of man to God through the sacrificial death and resurrection of God’s Son, Jesus (the lion of Judah).
+Through Christ “the blessing of Abraham came upon the Gentiles” (Gal 3.10-14).
 But, as Romans chapter 11 explains, since most Jews in Israel rejected Christ, this blessing had to come through Christ’s church.
 Initially this church was comprised of small groups of Jewish believers, a remnant of Israel (Rom 11.5), link, but gradually “salvation came to the Gentiles” (Rom 11.11).
 History shows how this blessing was spread to all the earth through Christian nations, with Britain leading the way.
 For instance:

 - John Wycliffe and later William Tyndale (both Englishmen) translated the Bible into English.
 So from around 1525 AD the scriptures were made public for wide readership.
 Later Bible versions were then used to generate the King James Bible in 1611 AD, a version that lasted through the 20th century